Beneath the surface of the $330 billion digital advertising sector is a vast underground market.

 Nevertheless, services offer cheap ad clicking simulation through a computing device.

 Prominent solutions include The Bear Autoclicker (costing $175) and The Diabolic Traffic Bot ($25).
 Bear Autoclicker for instance employs several evasion techniques, including browser emulation (so the traffic appears to be originating from a browser).
 In addition, the software can interact with content on sites, such as downloading items and viewing videos.

 One auto clicking site states that activity will not be detected as bot traffic “because the bot changes the user agents”.

 This service also allows users to set the time for the bot to visit their site to appear more human.
-However fraud prevention software, CHEQ for PPC is able to detect these visits including analyzing traffic though 1,000 cybersecurity parameters including discrepancies between the declared browser, and the actual user agent.
+However fraud prevention software, CHEQ is able to detect these visits including analyzing traffic though 1,000 cybersecurity parameters including discrepancies between the declared browser, and the actual user agent.

 For unprotected campaigns, customers talk about autoclick software being effective.
 On the user forum one says: “I set the minimum time that the bot would spend on my site to be 17 seconds and the max 59 seconds – to make it look natural.”

 Customers describe a range of requirements for hiring automated clicking services .
 One user reviewing the service, says “I bought this traffic for helping my inbound marketing report client”, while another needed to “push my article on a travel site”.

 However, the net effect from this activity is harming brands, wasting money, and damaging further the reputation of digital advertising.

 4. Gig Economy Clicks

 Direct revenue schemes, or PTC (paid-to-click) sites are booming.
 These services pay tens of thousands of people to click on ads.
 The business model of PTC sites is generally based on profiting from advertisements clicked on by visitors.